NiklasEi/bevy_asset_loader/README.md

 })
 ```

-#### Collections as maps
+### Collections as maps

 Collections can be loaded as maps using their file paths as the keys.
 This is only a change in derive attributes and asset field type.
-Some examples from the sections above would look like this:
+The examples from the sections above would look like this:

 ```rust
 use bevy::prelude::*;